Advertisement

 What have their protests been so far?

-But its most notable protests have been in recent weeks – in particular a pair of Just Stop Oil activists throwing tomato soup over Van Gogh’s Sunflowers at the National Gallery.
+The group’s most famous protest was perhaps when a pair of Just Stop Oil activists threw tomato soup over Van Gogh’s Sunflowers at the National Gallery.
 The painting was unharmed.

 Activists have also sprayed Harrods, think-tank hub 55 Tufton Street, and the Home Office with orange paint.